kumkumsingh/DutchVIN/README.md

 2. The application asks for the license plate number.
 3. On click of Send Button the details of the car is displayed and list of images for the car is displayed as a carousal.
-4. Used styled components for styling
+4. Used styled components for styling.
 5. The redux structure is a representation of ducks pattern.

 # Technolgies used